MileHacker Logo

 Cultural Stronghold through the Ages

 During the Pala dynasty (8th to 12th century), the Varendra region gained prominence as a central point for Buddhist learning and art.
-This period included the construction of numerous monasteries and temples, now significant archaeological sites.
+This period included the construction of numerous monasteries and places of worship, now significant archaeological sites.
 The legacy of this era lives on through artifacts at the Varendra Research Museum, connecting to a distant past.
 Later, under the Sultanate and Mughal periods, Rajshahi continued to flourish as an important administrative and commercial center.
 British colonial rule also shaped the city, reinforcing its reputation as an educational and cultural hub.

 Eras of Influence